The mean free path of ionizing photons at 5 < z < 6: evidence for rapid evolution near reionization: Acknowledgements

 \section{Acknowledgements}

 We thank Kishalay De, Anna Ho, and Yuhan Yao for assisting with the observations.
-We also thank Fred Davies and Matt McQuinn for helpful comments.
+We also thank Fred Davies, Matt McQuinn, and the anonymous referee for helpful comments and suggestions.
 GDB, HMC, and YZ are supported by the National Science Foundation through grant AST-1751404.
 HMC is also supported by an NSF GRFP through grant DGE-1326120.
 AD is supported by HST grant HST-AR15013.005-A and NASA grant 19-ATP19-0191.
 JSB is supported by STFC consolidated grant ST/T000171/1.

 Some of the data presented herein were obtained at the W.M.
 Keck Observatory, which is operated as a scientific partnership between the California Institute of Technology and the University of California; it was made possible by the generous support of the W.M.
 Keck Foundation.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.
 This research also made use of the Keck Observatory Archive (KOA), which is operated by the W.M.
 Keck Observatory and the NASA Exoplanet Science Institute (NExScI), under contract with the National Aeronautics and Space Administration.
 Further observations were made with ESO telescopes at the La Silla Paranal Observatory under program IDs 60.A-9024, 084.A-0390, 085.A-0299, 086.A-0162, 086.A-0574, 088.A-0897, 091.C-0934, 097.B-1070, and 098.B-0537.
 This work is also based on observations obtained at the international Gemini Observatory, a program of NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation. on behalf of the Gemini Observatory partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigaci\'{o}n y Desarrollo (Chile), Ministerio de Ciencia, Tecnolog\'{i}a e Innovaci\'{o}n (Argentina), Minist\'{e}rio da Ci\^{e}ncia, Tecnologia, Inova\c{c}\~{o}es e Comunica\c{c}\~{o}es (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).